abramadams/dao/README.md

 ownerName = pet[2].getFirstName();  // That would trigger the "load" on only the that pet's user object.
 ```

-# Requirements
-Currently this library has been actively used and tested on Railo 4x, CF9 and CF10 (though the dao.cfc stuff should work with CF8 - for now).
-There are some features that are disabled by default ( such as lazy loading child entities ), but can be "turned on" by un-commenting
-a few lines if you are running on CF10+ or Railo 4+ (uses anonymous functions)

-# Database Platform Agnostic
-Currently there are two databases that are supported: MySQL and MS SQL.
-Others can be added by
-creating a new CFC that implements the necessary methods.
-The CFC  name would then be the "dbtype"
-argument passed to the init method when instantiating dao.cfc.
-So if you have otherrdbs.cfc, you'd
-instantiate as: dao = new dao( dbType = 'otherrdbs' );

 # More examples
 Check out the daotest.cfm and entitytest.cfm files for a basic examples of the various features.